Ladder Logic: Robots

 Each robot can weigh up to 130 lb, and must start each match small enough to fit inside a 30" x 36" x 48" space.
 The robots are powered by two Skil 12 volt rechargeable batteries and use motors from Skil, Delco, and Delphi Interior and Lighting, speed controllers from Tekin, pumps from McCord Winn Textron, air cylinders and valves from Numatics, Inc., and a programmable control system supplied by FIRST.
 Drivers use joysticks from CH Products and switches from Honeywell to remotely control the robots via a radio link which uses RNet wireless modems from Motorola.

 Scoring

 In two-minute matches, the three robots and human players score points by putting rubber balls into the center goal and along the rails.
 The balls are color-coded to identify team ownership.
-Human players are not allowed onto the field, but they may handballs to the robots or throw balls directly into the center goal.
-At the end of the match, each ball on the upper third of the ladder is worth three points, a ball on the middle third of the ladder is worth two points and a ball on the lower third of the ladder is worth one point.
+Human players are not allowed onto the field, but they may hand balls to the robots or throw balls directly into the center goal.
+At the end of the match, each ball on the upper third of the ladder is worth three points, a ball on the middle third of the ladder is worth two points, and a ball on the lower third of the ladder is worth one point.
 Each ball in the center goal will double a team's score.
 The winner of the match is the team with the highest score.